The Talented Mr. Ripley (film): Plot

-In 1958, Tom Ripley is approached by shipping magnate Herbert Greenleaf, who believes that Ripley attended Princeton with his son, Dickie, because Ripley wears a borrowed Princeton jacket.
-Greenleaf pays Ripley to travel to Italy, where Dickie has settled, to persuade him to return to the United States.
-After a first-class ocean liner voyage, Ripley pretends to be Dickie in the Italian ship terminal and befriends an American socialite, Meredith Logue.
+In 1958 New York City, shipbuilding magnate Herbert Greenleaf approaches Tom Ripley, believing Ripley attended Princeton with his son, Dickie.
+Greenleaf pays Ripley $1,000 to travel to Italy, where Dickie has settled, and persuade him to return to the United States.
+Taking an ocean liner first-class, Ripley pretends to be Dickie and befriends American socialite Meredith Logue.

-In the seaside village of Mongibello, Ripley befriends Dickie and his girlfriend Marge Sherwood, claiming to be Dickie's former Princeton classmate.
-Ripley enjoys Dickie's extravagant lifestyle and becomes obsessed with him.
-Eventually, Dickie tires of him and starts spending time with his socialite friend Freddie Miles, who treats Ripley with contempt.
-When he returns from Rome, Dickie catches Ripley dressed in his clothes and dancing in front of a mirror, which disturbs him.
+In the seaside village of Mongibello, Ripley befriends Dickie and his American girlfriend, Marge Sherwood, by claiming to be a former Princeton classmate.
+He enjoys Dickie's extravagant lifestyle and becomes obsessed with Dickie himself, but Dickie's wealthy friend Freddie Miles distrusts Ripley and treats him with contempt.
+Returning from Rome, Dickie is annoyed to find Ripley wearing his clothes and dancing in front of a mirror.
+Dickie impregnates and then spurns Sivana, a local woman, causing her to drown herself.
+Ripley promises a guilt-ridden Dickie to keep the death a secret.
+After Herbert cuts off Ripley's travel funds, Dickie cancels a trip to Venice and tells Ripley that they should part ways.
+However, Dickie convinces Ripley to take a final trip with him to San Remo.

-When Dickie impregnates a local woman and spurns her, she drowns herself.
-Ripley, aware of what has happened, promises a guilt-ridden Dickie to keep it a secret.
-After Dickie's father cuts off Ripley's travel funds, Dickie cancels a trip to Venice and tells Ripley that they should part ways, but offers to take him on a final trip to San Remo.
-They argue aboard a small boat; Dickie says that he has grown tired of Ripley and is going to marry Marge, while Ripley insists that Dickie is afraid of the feelings they have for each other.
-The argument becomes physical, and Ripley kills Dickie with an oar.
-He takes Dickie's belongings and scuttles the boat.

-Realizing that people mistake him for Dickie, Ripley assumes his identity.
+Aboard a small boat, Dickie says he has grown tired of Ripley and is going to marry Marge, while Ripley tells Dickie he is selfish and hurting everyone.
+Their argument becomes physical, and Ripley kills Dickie with an oar.
+Ripley takes Dickie's belongings and scuttles the boat.
+Realizing that locals frequently mistake him for Dickie, Ripley assumes his identity.
 He forges a letter to Marge, convincing her that Dickie has left her and moved to Rome.
-He creates the illusion that Dickie is still alive by checking into one hotel as Dickie and another as himself, fabricating an exchange of communications between the two.
-Through forgery, he is able to draw on Dickie's allowance, which allows him to live lavishly.
-He runs into Meredith, who still knows him as Dickie, in Rome, and accepts an invitation from her to attend an opera with her family.
-Ripley's ruse is threatened when he unexpectedly runs into Marge and her friend Peter Smith-Kingsley at the opera.
-Ripley rushes Meredith out of the opera house on a pretext, then rejects her to prevent himself from being exposed.
+Ripley creates the illusion that Dickie is still alive by checking into one hotel as Dickie and another as himself, then fabricating an exchange of communications between the two.
+Through forgery, he is able to draw on Dickie's allowance on which he can live lavishly.

-Freddie shows up at Ripley's apartment looking for Dickie.
-When the landlady addresses Ripley as Dickie, Freddie realizes the fraud.
-Ripley bludgeons Freddie to death and disposes of his body.
-After the body is found, police visit the apartment to question "Dickie".
-To evade the police and Marge, both of whom are looking for Dickie, Ripley forges a suicide note with "Dickie" claiming responsibility for Freddie's death.
+In Rome, Ripley runs into Meredith, who still knows him as Dickie, and accepts an invitation to attend an opera with her family.
+His ruse is threatened at the opera when he unexpectedly runs into Marge and her friend, Peter Smith-Kingsley.
+Ripley rushes Meredith out of the opera house and rejects her advances.
+Later, Freddie shows up at Ripley's apartment looking for Dickie.
+When the landlady addresses Ripley as Dickie, Freddie realizes the fraud, so Ripley fatally bludgeons him with a bust and disposes of his body.
+When the body is found, police visit the apartment to question "Dickie."
+Ripley forges a suicide note for Dickie that claims responsibility for Freddie's death.
 Under his real name, Ripley travels to Venice, where he again encounters Peter.